CallMeRZIBI/Scan/README.txt

 It is possible right now that there will be many errors but I will (probably XD) fix it later.

-You need Labview 2013 or newer and Packages for MINDSTORMS Robotics.
+You need Labview 2013 or newer and packages for MINDSTORMS Robotics.

 You also need Unity 2019.1.0a7 or newer.